5 Beautiful Pet-Safe Houseplants for Spring

 Chewy Studios

-Pick This, Not That: 5 Beautiful Pet-Safe Houseplants for Spring
+5 Beautiful Pet-Safe Houseplants for Spring

-Nothing says Spring quite like a beautiful, thriving houseplant—but if you’re a pet parent, think before you splurge on that gorgeous greenery.
+Nothing says "spring" quite like a beautiful, thriving houseplant—but if you’re a pet parent, think before you splurge on that gorgeous greenery.
 Some of Spring’s most popular blooms can be toxic to cats and dogs.
 So what’s the best way to bring nature inside this season, for both you and your pet?
 We asked the plant experts at The Sill for their advice on pet-safe plants for spring, and their selections are every bit as green and gorgeous as those traditional-yet-toxic alternatives.

 Love to garden with your pets?
 Find out more about outdoor pet-safe container gardens.